-The .NET SDK provides a C# interface for the Gigya API.
+The .NET SDK, not part of our core offering, provides a C# interface for the Gigya API.
 The library makes it simple to integrate Gigya services in your .NET project.
 This document is a practical step-by-step guide for programmers who wish to integrate the Gigya service into their .NET project.
 Follow the steps below to get started, and use the Library Reference while implementing.

 Note: The Gigya SDK requires .NET framework 3.5 or higher.